BruceWen98/VeChain-CrowdSale-DApp/README.md

 # TODO

-- Why new product is not updated in view, must refresh? getproductlist not commit in time?
+- Why new product is not updated in view, must refresh? getproductlist return output is not truly async, to resolve the problem we setTimeout() to bypass